Exotic non-leaves with infinitely many ends: Exotic nonleaves

 Therefore there exists an exotic compact cylinder $C$ in $\mathbf{C}^\varphi_t$ which is limited on its sides by two diffeomorphic copies of $U$, say $j(U_k)$ and $j(U_m)$, with the same relative orientation, so that $C$ is the union of $j(U_k)$, $j(U_m)$, and the connected component bounded by them in their complement.
 Let $K_\psi$ be the closure of the bounded connected component of $\mathbf{R}\setminus i(U)$.
 The cylinder $C$ can be used to produce a smoothly periodic cylindrical end in the Taubes-like manifold $K_\psi\cup_{\partial}C\cup_{h}C\cup_{h}\dots\,,$ where $h$ is just an orientation-preserving diffeomorphism from $j(U_k)$ to $j(U_m)$ on the two sides of $C$.
 This is a Taubes-like manifold by Lemma~\ref{l:extension} with a periodic end, but that contradicts Taubes' Theorem~\ref{t:Taubes}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{t:C2 nonleaves}] If $W\in \BB(M,\Lambda)$ then, by hypothesis it has a nonperiodic end that is diffeomorphic to at most finitely many other ends of $W$.
 Then Proposition~\ref{p:proper} shows that a leaf diffeomorphic to $W$ must be proper without holonomy and Dippolito's criterion for a product neighborhood (Proposition~\ref{p:product_neighborhood} and Remark~\ref{r:rigidity reduction}) shows that $W$ is $1$-rigid.
-Then, $W$ satisfies the hypothesis of Theorem~\ref{t:C2 nonleaf criterion} and therefore it is a $C^2$-nonleaf. \end{proof}
+Then, $W$ satisfies the hypothesis of Theorem~\ref{t:C2 nonleaf criterion} and Remark~\ref{r:double cover}, therefore it is a $C^2$-nonleaf. \end{proof}

-\begin{rem}[Stein nonleaves] An interesting corollary is the following result.
-It is shown in \cite[Chapter 11]{Gompf} that there exist uncountably many Stein structures on $\C P^2\setminus\{\ast\}$; thus a cardinality argument like the one in Corollary~\ref{c:good small family} shows that almost all of them are nonperiodic, and therefore they form an uncountable subset of $\BB(\C P^2,\ast)$.
+\begin{remark}[Stein nonleaves] An interesting corollary is the following result.
+It is shown in \cite[Chapter 11]{Gompf2} that there exist uncountably many Stein structures on $\C P^2\setminus\{\ast\}$; thus a cardinality argument like the one in Corollary~\ref{c:good small family} shows that almost all of them are nonperiodic, and therefore they form an uncountable subset of $\BB(\C P^2,\ast)$.
 The same argument applies to a larger family of examples.
 As a consequence of Theorem~\ref{t:C2 nonleaf criterion}, there exist uncountably many Stein manifolds which are not diffeomorphic to leaves of codimension one $C^2$ foliations.

-It is interesting to note that $4$-dimensional Stein manifolds cannot have more than one end, since they are homeomorphic to the interior of a (possibly infinite) handlebody with no $3$- or $4$-handles \cite[Theorem 11.2.6]{Gompf}. \end{rem}
+It is interesting to note that $4$-dimensional Stein manifolds cannot have more than one end, since they are homeomorphic to the interior of a (possibly infinite) handlebody with no $3$- or $4$-handles \cite[Theorem 11.2.6]{Gompf2}. \end{remark}